This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 What is Lyocell or Tencel?

-How is Lyocell made?
+How is lyocell manufactured?

-In the next step, the fibers are washed and dried so they can be spun into yarn.
+In the next step, the fibers are washed and dried so that they can be spun into yarn.
 The lyocell fibers can then be woven and further processed.

-What types of Lyocell are there?
+What types of lyocell are there?

-What Lyocell products are there?
+What products are made from lyocell?

 • Sports and activewear

-• Filling of duvets
+• filling of duvets

 • Mattress cover fabrics

-• Duvet covers/bed linen
+• Bed linen/bed linen

 • underwear

-• crease-free shirts and blouses
+• wrinkle-free shirts and blouses

-• Summer clothes (pants, dresses, T-shirts, etc.)
+• Summer clothing (trousers, dresses, T-shirts, etc.)

 • Conveyor belts

-Due to their many positive properties, Lyocell products are a good choice for most people.
+Due to their many positive properties, lyocell products are a good choice for most people.

-Is Lyocell really sustainable?
+Is lyocell truly sustainable?

 Sustainable forestry and wood used